The Future For Skiing and Snowboarding

 The increasing influx of freestyle tourists with more frequent and often weekend trips is finally seeing a breakthrough in this impasse - resorts are seeing the light and the potential for business, creating incentives to attract visitors and, therefore, seeing more facilities including bars and restaurants opening interseason.
 Even four days, Friday to Monday is a start.

 Mount Washington in British Colombia totally get it.
-They opened up, this year, for the Father's Day weekend in mid-June.
-What better way to attract out-of-season visitors than with the best present ever for Dads, the opportunity to click into bindings in June and, even better, ski for free.
+They opened up post-Covid for the Father's Day weekend in mid-June.
+What better way to attract out-of-season visitors than with the best present ever for dads, the opportunity to click into bindings in June and, even better, ski for free.

 The pandemic period speeded up this need for alternative incentives to visit ski resorts via different activities to increase visitor numbers in the quieter times, with biking, hiking and camping as summer attractions as well as more adrenaline activities such as zip-wiring.